-Rates of sShift differential shall be calculated based on hours worked during three different timeframes each day.
+Rates of shift differential shall be calculated based on hours worked during three different timeframes each day.
 Morning Shift will generally begin at 6:00 AM and end at 2:00 PM and will not be subject to any shift differential rate.
-Evening Shift will generally begin at 2:00 PM and end at 10:00 PM and hours worked during that timeframe will be eligible for pay of shift differential rate of an additional 54% of base pay.
-Midnight Shift will generally begin at 10:00 PM and end at 6:00 AM and hours worked during that timeframe will be eligible for shift differential rate of an additional 10% of base pay. shall be paid to those employees who work a shift where the majority of the hours falls after 5:00PM and before Midnight.
-Shift differential pay of 108% of base pay shall be paid to employees who work a shift where the majority of the hours fall after Midnight and before 6:00AM.
+Evening Shift will generally begin at 2:00 PM and end at 10:00 PM and hours worked during that timeframe will be eligible for shift differential rate of an additional 5% of base pay.
+Midnight Shift will generally begin at 10:00 PM and end at 6:00 AM and hours worked during that timeframe will be eligible for shift differential rate of an additional 10% of base pay.

-Overtime Holdover-time which continues into more than 24 hours of any following shift, or early start time which continues more than 2 hours into any preceding shift which would be eligible for differential or higher differential shall be entitled to the differential for that additional time worked on that shift.
+Holdover-time which continues into more than 2 hours of any following shift, or early start time which continues more than 2 hours into any preceding shift which would be eligible for differential or higher differential shall be entitled to the differential for that additional time worked on that shift.
 All shift differentials shall be paid on the officer's base rate of pay.

-Officers who are eligible for an $\underline{108}$ % shift differential and work more than $\underline{24}$ hours into the day shift will still be paid the $\underline{108}$ % shift differential for all additional hours worked, based upon the officer's base rate of pay
+Officers who are eligible for a 10% shift differential and work more than 2 hours into the day shift will still be paid the 10% shift differential for all additional hours worked, based upon the officer's base rate of pay